Money is a difficult and personal topic. Often you want to help others, but what's the best way to do it?

 If you start saving early, because of something called compound interest, in a good market your money can grow faster than you might think.
 The longer you invest for the more compounding can potentially help.
 So starting saving today, even with a small amount, can be really helpful for the future.
 Plus saving is a great habit to get into.

-The simple rule here is just start saving today.
+The simple rule here is just to start saving today.
 Don't wait until next week or next month, saving is far too important to delay.

 Now, finance and investing is complicated at the best of times.
 So you also don't want to overwhelm people with advice, but if you can share the three rules above you will hopefully be nudging your friends in the right direction without overwhelming them with jargon.
 These rules are relatively easy to understand, should hold up well over time, and are fairly easy to implement.